noahvsb/Framble/README.md

 Simple browser with less automation.

-App built using HTML to render HTML.
+App built using HTML to render HTML using Electron.
 Pretty stupid, but just a fun little project.

 ![example](assets/images/example.png)